 The New Jersey Lemon Law is a comprehensive statute that protects consumers against defective and unfix-able vehicles.
 The law was made to create a course of action for consumers who paid a large amount for a car that does not perform as expected.
+After reading, use the contact form to get a free Lemon Law NJ Lawyer.

 Many purchasers of vehicles do not realize the protections of the NJ Lemon Law and end up putting with defective cars and trucks.
 In fact, the statute put in place allows for a consumer to receive a full refund for the price paid of the vehicle, plus any finance charges.
 Essentially, the Lemon Law allows a consumer to walk away from a vehicle loan like the transaction never took place.
+The Lemon Laws in the State of New Jersey are among the best in the nation; compared to the Illinois statute, which is considered to be the worst.

 On this page we will discuss the requirements to qualify for protection under the NJ Lemon Laws.
 We will also talk about the remedies available under the statute.
 Finally, we will cover how to file your claim.
 The goal of this page is to teach consumers the protections they are afforded under the statute and perhaps save people a lot of money and aggravation.